 During the exam period, the second floor of Klein Hall just past the elevators is renamed “Exam Central” and is used by the staff who administer exams.
 It is where you go for free slot and take home exams, or if you forget your exam number, or for any question or concern during the exam period.

-Exam Central is open on Monday through Thursdays from 8:00 a.m. to 10:00 p.m.
-On Fridays, Exam Central is open from 8:00 a.m. to 6:00 p.m.
+Exam Central will have new hours this Spring.
+It will be open on Monday through Thursdays from 8:30 am to 10:00 pm (but will close at 9:00 pm if no one is taking an exam ending after 9:00 pm).
+On Fridays, Exam Central is open from 8:30 am to 6:00 pm.
 Exam Central is NOT OPEN on Saturdays and Sundays.